 Initially named LS3 for "Lanceur trois étages de substitiution", in 1971 it was decided to find a less technical name for the European launcher.
-Three names were proposed: Penelope, Phoenix and Ariane ESA chose the latter.
+Three names were proposed: Penelope, Phoenix and Ariane.
+ESA chose the last.
 Its origin goes back to "Ariane’s thread" and the mythological legend of Thesee.

 For more information on how to see a launch check Attend a launch

 You may freely use the images you find on our site, as long as it is not for commercial use.
 You may not modify the images.
 If you intend to use any of the images on a website, please acknowledge that it originates from ESA.
 For more information, see our Terms and conditions of use.

 I'm looking for the ESA Bulletin.
 Where can I find this and other publications?

 ESA maintains its own Publications website, where a variety of publications may be accessed.

 Where can I find out about past ESA projects?